jezvgg/g4f-colorful/README.md

 And many programmers, that use linux, like to use console.
 But many of assistents are avaiable only at his websites.
 [Gpt4free](https://github.com/xtekky/gpt4free) solve this problem and gains API to many chat assiatents.
 My utility only creates an interface for convenient use of it.

 But you can use many of model, like: chatgpt, gpt4, LLAMA3 e.t.c.
-Utility save context and gain you acces to swap providers and models.
-Utility save your last option and you don't need to set provider every time.
+The utility saves context and gives you access to swap providers and models.
+The utility saves your last option, so you don't need to set the provider every time.

 Example of use: